Colkerr/Mobile-Air-Sensor/README.md

 # Mobile-Air-Sensor
 Build a low cost air quality sensor: dust, humidity, temperature.
 Battery current is around 40mA on average for a 60s cycle with 30s warm up.
 This used a 18650 but 10 hours is around 400mAh so a smaller battery could be used.
+A 10cm x 8cm food box was used.

 Mobile sensor derived from the Luftdaten design.
 The code is all new but the hardware is almost the same: SDS011, esp8266 (Nodemcu), DHT22, but case differs.